 1901 Elisha Gray b.
 1835 American inventor.
 He filed a patent for the telephone the same day as Alexander Graham Bell (1876).
 A long legal battle ensued which Bell ultimately won (1888).
 He also invented a teleautograph for transmitting handwriting.

 1892 John Couch Adams b.
 1819 English astronomer, in 1845 he correctly predicted the existence of the planet Neptune, which was discovered the following year.

 1793 Louis XVI b.
 1754 King of France (1774-92), responsible for square handkerchiefs; as a favor to Marie Antoinette he decreed that all handkerchiefs must have this shape.
 He was beheaded by French revolutionaries.

 1736 Jean Louis b. ????
-French-born seaman, his will established a charity hospital in New Orleans, which is now the oldest hospital in the U.S. It was closed as result of Hurricane Katrina (2005).
+French-born seaman.
+His will established a charity hospital in New Orleans, which was the second oldest continuously-operated public hospital in the U.S. It was closed as result of Hurricane Katrina (2005).

 1609 Joseph Justus Scaliger b.
 1540 French scholar, founder of modern chronology.
 He created the Julian Period calendar - it starts on January 1, 4713 B.C.

 1118 Paschal II b. ???? religious leader, 160th Pope (1099-1118).